Under some circumstances, you may receive an error when using PuTTY to log into your instances outside of the RightScale Dashboard:

 There is a bug in PuTTY that requires an extra newline character at the end of your key file.
 Also, PuTTY doesn't read raw key files.
 It only reads its own PPK file format for the keys.
 You need to use puttygen to import the raw text key file and then save it as a Putty Private Key (PPK) file.

-1) From the RightScale Dashboard navigate to your private key and display it using Clouds -> [region] -> SSH Keys then click on the key that your instance is using (e.g. "default").
+1) From the RightScale Dashboard navigate to your private key and display it by going to Clouds > region > SSH Keys and clicking on the key that your instance is using (e.g. "default").

 2) Copy the entire key into a text editor such as Notepad or vim (do not use a word processor - it needs to be a raw text editor!)

 3) Make sure there is an extra line at the bottom.
-That is their needs to be a newline character at the end of the file or puttygen will not be able to read the file.
-So make sure the cursor in the text editor is below the last line:
+That is, the end of the file must contain a newline character or puttygen cannot read the file.
+Make sure the cursor in the text editor is below the last line:

 -----END RSA PRIVATE KEY-----